 Copper IUDs have copper wire bound around the vertical plastic stem.
 Examples of copper IUDs available in Australia include Load 375 Intrauterine device, TT380 Short Intrauterine device and TT380 Standard Intrauterine device.
 Depending on the brand used, copper IUDs can provide effective contraception for 5 to 10 years.

-Copper IUDs work by changing conditions in the uterus, which affects the movement of both the sperm and egg, as well as reducing their viability.
-In addition, the IUD changes the lining of the uterus, making it less suitable for a pregnancy.
+Copper IUDs work by changing conditions in the uterus, which affects the movement of sperm and eggs and reduces their viability.
+Copper IUDs also change the lining of the uterus, making it less suitable for a pregnancy.

 How effective are IUDs?

 IUDs are more than 99 per cent effective in preventing pregnancy.
 So, less than one woman in every 100 using an IUD will become pregnant in a year.
 Levonorgestrel-releasing IUDs are slightly more reliable than copper IUDs.

 The advantages of using IUDs for contraception are that they:

 - allow fertility to return immediately upon removal;

 - are a long-term option for contraception (they work for 5 to 10 years);